reside-ic/reside-ic.github.io/content/blog/orderly-1.0.1.md

 * completely agnostic as to the sort of analyses that are run within a report, requiring no changes to most source code
 * all inputs and outputs are automatically hashed and (along with information on all loaded R packages and the current session) stored alongside the outputs and in a [database](https://vimc.github.io/orderly/schema)
 * a simple directory layout that is designed to minimise git conflicts and streamline collaboration
-* a web front-end, which can be used to create a user-friendly interface to the system and support a centralised workflow (see [the "remote" vignette](https://vimc.github.io/orderly/articles/remote.html))
+* a [web front-end](https://github.com/vimc/orderly-web), OrderlyWeb, which can be used to create a user-friendly interface to the system and support a centralised workflow (see [the "remote" vignette](https://vimc.github.io/orderly/articles/remote.html))

 We take backward compatibility very seriously and have developed a system for safely migrating any changes to the internal formats used, including running these migrations against reference data during automated testing.